rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 Great!
 We've just managed to create and save our first plot in Ruby with only four lines of code.
-We can see with this plot a clear trend: as the dose of the supplement is increased, so is the length of the teeth.
+We can see with this plot a clear trend: as the dose of the supplement is increased, so is the length of teeth.

 ## Facetting the plot